typst/pdf-writer/README.md

 std::fs::write("target/empty.pdf", writer.finish(catalog_id))?;
 ```

-For a more comprehensive overview, check out the [hello world example] in the
+For a more comprehensive overview, check out the [hello world example], which
-repository, which creates a document with text in it.
+creates a document with text and a link in it.

 ## License
 This crate is dual-licensed under the MIT and Apache 2.0 licenses.